-Hidden Gem Marketing Tools: Long-tail SEO keywords, Reddit communities & Quora questions
+Niche Marketing Tools: Long-tail SEO keyword software, Reddit marketing tools & Quora question finders

 Fat head keywords are single or double words with an especially high search volume.
 They are some of the most in-demand keywords.
 They only describe your company in broad strokes and are not as specific as long tail keywords.
 Fat head keywords are the natural progression from broad keyword searches.
 They aren't an exact match for the product or service name, but they're a lot closer than broad keyword searches.

 A recent update to the software is the Domain Explorer tool.
 It's your shortcut to understanding your competitors without diving deep into reports or search results.
 You get access to a huge database of 170K+ low-DA websites, can filter by niches, DA, traffic, and monetization, and only English language sites are included.
 You'll figure out how these sites rank well despite low DA, and how you can do it too!
 Use it when entering a new niche, to learn from others' strategies, or to decide on monetization methods.